 The Python extension module posix_ipc gives Python access to POSIX inter-process semaphores, shared memory and message queues on systems that support the POSIX Realtime Extensions a.k.a.
 POSIX 1003.1b-1993.
 That includes most (all?)
 Linuxes with kernel ≥ 2.6, FreeBSD ≥ 7.2, and OpenSolaris ≥ 2008.05.

 OS X and other Unix-y platforms (including Windows + Cygwin 1.7) provide partial (or partially broken) support.
 See the platform notes below for more details.

-This module works under Python 2.4 – 3.4.
+This module works under Python 2.7 and 3.x.
 It is released under a BSD license.